 How to apply for a community grant

-Download the guidelines relevant to the category that applies to your proposal.
+Download the Community grants program guidelines (PDF).
+Find the relevant category that applies to your proposal.

 Applicants applying for a grant through an auspice arrangement will need to supply contact details and evidence of their insurance and financial statements of the auspice as part of the application.